AlexandreFenyo/net-monitor/README.md

 ### Probe

-A probe collects real-time data and push them
+A probe collects real-time data and push them to its associated data set.

 ### chart